RDCK wants province to regulate private land logging - BC Local News

 Faust also suggested that non-regulated private land logging competes unfairly with regular crown land logging.

-“These logs (on crown land) are competing with logs that people do not have to put a lot of forethought and planning into.
+“These logs are competing with logs that people do not have to put a lot of forethought and planning into.
 I think that it would a great time for the province to take a look at regulations that are proactive rather than reactive, on private land.”

 In a news release, the RDCK stated this week that it has been receiving calls from many upset residents and is in discussions with Nelson Land Corporation and that it has directed its staff to “explore the options that might be available” but provided no further detail.